Horton Hears a Who!: My Friends, Where Are You? (1987 Ukrainian animated short film)

+In the 1987 Soviet Ukrainian animated Horton Hears A Who short by Kievnauchfilm titled My Friends, Where Are You?, the Whos resemble tiny yellow elves with pointy noises and cone shaped hats.

 I Can Hear You (1992 Russian short film)

+In the 1992 Horton Hears A Who Russian animated short titled I Can Hear You!, the Whos are identical to humans and live in a simple agrarian society where they mow grass, work in the mill and rear chickens and horses as microscopic as they are, and Whoville is shown as a small village rather than a city (in contrast to the Jungle of Nool which seems to be a pastiche of 1980s Soviet city life with occasional appearances of modern technology).

 2000 stage production

 The story, along with Horton Hatches the Egg, also provides the basic plot for the 2000 Broadway musical Seussical with "the biggest blame fool in the jungle of Nool", Horton the Elephant, as the main protagonist.
 Seussical debuted on November 30, 2000, at the famed Richard Rodgers Theatre with high expectations.
 The music in the play was written by Tony Award winners Lynn Ahrens and Stephen Flaherty.
 The show flopped and eventually closed six months later on May 20, 2001.
 Known as one of "Broadway's biggest losers", Seussical lost an estimated 11 million dollars.
 During its time on Broadway, Seussical's Kevin Chamberlin was nominated for one Tony Award (Best Actor in a Musical).

 2008 film

 Horton Hears a Who! was adapted into a computer-animated feature-length film of the same name in 2008, using computer animation from Blue Sky Studios, the animation arm of 20th Century Fox.
 The cast includes Jim Carrey, Steve Carell, Carol Burnett, Will Arnett, and Amy Poehler.
 It was released on March 14, 2008.
 The film received 18 award nominations including a Kids' Choice Award, Golden Schmoes Award, and Academy of Science Fiction, Fantasy & Horror Films.
 The film also won the American Society of Composers, Authors, and Publishers Award at the ASCAP Film and Television Music Awards show.